pingcap/community/votes/0615-ngaut-as-docs-reviewer.md

 ## Proposal

 [@ngaut](https://github.com/ngaut) has contributed to TiDB documentation since the early stage of the TiDB project.
-He has given a lot of good suggestions to TiDB documentation in both Chinese and English, including improving the usability or friendliness, and guaranteeing the technical correctness.
-And he has a good command of database expertise.
+He has given a lot of good suggestions to TiDB documentation in both Chinese and English, including improving the usability or readability, and guaranteeing the technical correctness.
+And he has a great command of database expertise.
 I think @ngaut shows his qualification as a reviewer of the Docs Team.
 The details of his contributions are listed as follows:

 - Reviewed pull requests
     - [docs](https://github.com/pingcap/docs/pulls?q=is:pr+reviewed-by:ngaut+is:merged+-author:ti-chi-bot): 20